 Next, hit the ‘Edit Elementor Template’ button to customize your landing page design template.

-All you need to do is click on each page of the funnel and customize the content within.
+All you need to do is click each page of the funnel and customize its content.

 You can change the design and layout of a funnel page in Elementor (that’s the page builder we selected at the start).